Probably every beauty product junkie out there is also a Lush junkie! Their stuff is totally addictive, and I mean that in the best way possible.

 1. Scrubees Scrub Bars from Hello Glow

-If you love Lush body scrub bars, you’ll love these DIY sugar scrub bars, made with a blend of nourishing oils and exfoliating brown sugar.
+If you can’t stop thinking about Lush body scrub bars, you’ll love these DIY sugar scrub bars, made with a blend of nourishing oils and exfoliating brown sugar.

 2. Rainbow Bubble Bar DIY from Muffin Chanel

-Sometimes you need a rainbow in the bath, you just do.
-Not to mention this one gets bubbly, too!
-Ready to use in 24 hours, and a lovely gift for your girlfriends.
+Sometimes you need a rainbow in the bath—you just do.
+Not to mention, this one gets bubbly, too!
+Ready to use in 24 hours, it’s a lovely gift for your girlfriends.

 3. Honey Trap Lip Balm from Hello Glow

 Honey lip balm is my fave, and this one is a recreation of Lush’s Honey Trap lip balm.
-It uses a whole host of moisturizers: shea butter, honey, almond oil and olive oil.
-And white chocolate makes it even yummier!
+It uses a whole host of moisturizers: shea butter, honey, almond oil, and olive oil.
+And the addition of white chocolate makes it even yummier!